springaialibaba/actbot/README.md

 * [X] `/[un] assign` in Issue

-:rocket: Goals of the second phase
+:memo: Goals of the second phase

 * [ ] `/lgtm` in PR